luxfi/docs/network/docs/tooling/cli-guides/import-subnet.md

 The choice finalizes the wizard, which hopefully signals that the import succeeded.
 If something went wrong, the error messages provide cause information.
-This means you can now use Lux-CLI to handle the imported Subnet in the accustomed way.
+This means you can now use Lux CLI to handle the imported Subnet in the accustomed way.
 For example, you could deploy the ZOO Subnet locally.